Denhac/denhac-official-docs/financial-policy.md

 ### Special Intrest Group (SIG) Budgets:
 #### Approval:
 When requested by an approved Special Interest Group, the Board can approve a recurring operating fund that the SIG can use at their discretion for their area of business.
 The Treasurer will confirm if funds are available in the general balance.
-The scope of the the SIG's charter will determine the area where items can be purchased for.
+The scope of the SIG's charter will determine the area where items can be purchased for.

 #### Updates:
 The Treasurer will provide a monthly summary of all active SIG Budgets and their spending.
 The Treasurer will also check in with the acting SIG Leaders every ~ three (3) months to ensure the funding is appropriate and will help guide a request to increase or decrease funds.
 Check-in can be skipped at the Treasurer's discretion.